-An array of six vibrating actuators mounted inside a hel-

-met are controlled using the depth values using an algorithm that calculates the vibration intensity profile for each of these actuators.
-The intensity profile is transmitted to an Arduino microcontroller (also part of the wearable system), which drives each of the actuators using PWM (Pulse-Width Modulation).
+An array of six vibrating actuators mounted inside a helmet are controlled using the depth values using an algorithm that calculates the vibration intensity profile for each of these actuators.
+The intensity profile is transmitted to an Arduino microcontroller which drives each of the actuators using Pulse-Width Modulation (PWM).
 PWM allows voltage on the actuators to be regulated for varying degrees of vibration.
-Fig 1 shows how the varying degrees of vibrations are picked up by the mechanoreceptors present in the sensitive skin on the forehead of the usera.
-Using this system, the user has a sense of depth.

 This sense of depth moves with the head in a natural manner.
 Thus, the user can scan the head back and forth to get a natural understanding of subject matter in their environment.

-The general layout of our helmet is depicted in Fig 4.
+The general layout of our helmet is depicted in Fig 2.

 We mounted the Kinect securely on top of a welding helmet.
-An array of 6 vibration actuators were positioned along the headstrap of the helmet.
-The helmet is placed on the head as shown in Fig 4.
+An array of 6 vibration actuators were positioned along the head strap of the helmet.
+The helmet is placed on the head as shown in Fig 2.

-For testing by sighted users, a dark welding shade was used, which could either entirely stop light from passing through, or, under computer program control, vary the amount of light passing through.
+For testing by sighted users, a dark welding shade was used, which could either entirely stop light from passing through, or under computer program control, vary the amount of light passing through.
 In this way, the device could function as a switchable blindfold for testing purposes.